MaDHouSe79/mh-housenames/README.md

 - A easy way to interact with houses.
 - You just have to press [E] to buy a house.

+# NOTE
+- To make this script work you need to add houses with the realestate job, only then you can use this script.

 # Install QB Housenames
 - add the qb-housenames.sql to your correct database